Skip to main content

 Many older Americans are already struggling to afford the cost of heating and cooling their home.
-Now, with inflation at a 40-year high, budgets are squeezed even tighter.
+With U.S. inflation still remaining high, budgets are squeezed even tighter.
 This burden is especially painful in the peak winter and summer months, when energy costs can eat up nearly 30% of a low-income household’s monthly income.1

-These soaring costs have resulted in roughly 20% of U.S. households being late on a utility bill in the last month—or missing a payment altogether.
+These soaring costs have resulted in roughly 20% of U.S. households being late on a home energy bill in the last year.4

-Households with low income—specifically, those making $50,000 or less a year—face the greatest hardship.2
+Households with low income—specifically, those making less than $50,000 a year—have seen the greatest increases, with average utility bills going up 38% since 2019.5

 I need help paying utility bills.
 What should I do?